slowernews/wisdom-tldr/README.md

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees an opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

+> *'You can’t be grateful and angry simultaneously.' – Tony Robbins*

 <!-- mix with luck? -->